clicknium/clicknium-samples/EmployeeDataMigration/readme.md

 - Clicknium supply unified API for both desktop and web automation, so you can use the same way to write automation code for browser, windows application.

 # Locator
-[Locator](https://www.clickcorp.com/documents#automation/locator) is the identifier of UI element, through [clicknium vs code extension](https://marketplace.visualstudio.com/items?itemName=ClickCorp.clicknium) can record/edit the locator.
+[Locator](https://www.clicknium.com/documents/automation/locator) is the identifier of UI element, through [clicknium vs code extension](https://marketplace.visualstudio.com/items?itemName=ClickCorp.clicknium) can record/edit the locator.

 For this sample, you can open the locator in Visual Studio Code, for example:
 ![locator](img/locator.png)

+# Compare with Selenium & Playwright
+- Selenium need download the webdriver which version should exactly match the browser, in this example, my Edge browser version is `103.0.1264.62`, so I need download the same version msedge web driver first.
+- Selenium and playwright can only do web automation, so for this employee data migration solution, you need use another library such as pywinauto to do operation on legacy client app.

 # More samples
 You can find more automatin sample/solution from [clicknium github samples](https://github.com/clicknium/clicknium-samples)